Tipping Guide: Countries Where You Don’t Need To Tip A Percentage

 The general ideology is that the wait staff works for the restaurant as a team, and if a customer enjoys their visit, they will return to the restaurant again, refer others, and bring more business.

 Exception: I have been to some restaurants in Tokyo that received a lot of tourists and understood that some foreigners tip.
-In these rare cases, tipping is accepted but not expected.
+In these rare cases,

 Like Japan, it can be considered rude to give the wait staff a tip except for Hong Kong and Macao, which are becoming more westernized.